 Fortunately for my fellow bike commuters, natural fibers (think cotton, linen, tencel, merino wool) fit the bill and fulfill criteria 1 and 2.
 These fibers absorb sweat, are breathable, and naturally temperature controlling.
 Bonus, fabrics like merino wool are also moisture wicking!

 Avoid clothing that is made of 100% synthetic fibers!
 Despite the popularity and ubiquity of rayon and polyester clothing, they are the WORST for bike commuting.
-Synthetic fibers are water-repellent (which is good for some things) but this means, rather than absorbing sweat like natural fibers, they allow perspiration to accumulate on your skin, reduce evaporation and just cause general discomfort.
+Synthetic fibers are water-repellent, which means rather than absorbing sweat like natural fibers, they allow perspiration to accumulate on your skin, reduce evaporation and just cause general discomfort.
 Unfortunately, the same goes for silk.
 Although it is a natural fiber, it is a NO for your bike commute.

 |Wear natural fabrics like |